“An ounce of prevention is worth a pound of cure.” ~ Benjamin Franklin

 I am not against divorce.
 Sometimes it is the right thing to do but do not threaten divorce out of anger or hurt, just out of upset emotion.
 This can severely disrupt the belief in your sense of “Til Death Do Us Part”.

 Over time mindreading skills should improve but it sure does help if you can express yourself to your spouse in terms of thoughts and needs.
-Partners far too often get their feelings hurt unnecessarily because their spouse did not anticipate their needs or wishes as hoped for.
+Partners far too often get their feelings hurt unnecessarily because their spouse did not anticipate their needs or wishes as hoped.

 Mark Webb is a Licensed Marriage and Family Therapist in private practice at Oakwood Counseling Center in Valdosta.
 He is the author of How To Be A Great Partner and How To Argueproof Your Relationship.
 Read more of his articles at www.TheRelationshipSpecialist.com